pranigopu/pranigopu.github.io/docs/philosophy/epistemology/knowledge-and-certainty.md

 _The importance and use of selective focus in expanding knowledge leads us to the next point_...

-## The basic means of knowledge
+## The means of knowledge
 Knowledge can only be knowledge of and from the self evident, because only the self-evident is given by reality.
 To re-emphasise, only something given by reality to the consciousness is knowledge of reality, but something given by reality is self-evident, i.e. even to deny its existence is to affirm it, since it just is.
 Now, if knowledge is only of the self-evident, then expanding our knowledge beyond perception can only be awareness of what is self-evidently implicit in our perception.
 As we have seen, such awareness is only reached by selective focus.
-Hence, we see that knowledge has only two basic means: grasping the self-evident and selectively focusing on the self-evident.
+Hence, we see that knowledge has only two means: grasping the self-evident and selectively focusing on the self-evident.
 Of course, selective focus can only lead to knowledge if used to grasp what is self-evidently implicit in the self-evident.

 ---